Omkar-Peshkar/Codingbox/README.md

             Example: [0, -10, 1, 3, -20], Ans = 2
         Q45 wap to find max subarray sum?
 O(n^2)
         Q46 wap to find max subarray sum?
-O(n) using kedane algorithem
+O(n) using kedane algorithem Q47 wap to fin max circular subarray sum?
+        Q48 wap to find sum of 2 no from given array is k or not?

 *Data structure*
 # questions